 INTRODUCTION

 UAVs are one of the rapidly growing sectors in the aviation industry [1], which are applied to the various civilian and commercial fields, such as crop and infrastructure management, emergency management, search, and rescue, etc. [2].
-In this regard, ensuring the flight safety is critical to the mission capability and security of UAVs, and it is thus an increasing need to develop and improve the technique of risk assessment for UAVs.
+In this regard, ensuring flight safety is critical to the mission capability and security of UAVs, and it is thus an increasing need to develop and improve the technique of risk assessment for UAVs.

 In recent years, quite a few safety risk assessment methods for UAVs have been derived from the risk assessments for manned aircraft [3].
 Considering the population density, the sheltering ant the obstacles factors, [4] generates a risk map to quantify the risk and estimate the risk optimum path for UAVs.
 Similarly, given the environmental factors, [2] proposes a Gaussian process model to measure the operational risk and minimizing the risk through the path-integral formulation.
-In addition to the above-mentioned risk assessment methods based on the path planning, the risk assessments for UAVs combining the collision methodology have also received widespread attention [5].
+In addition to the above-mentioned risk assessment methods based on path planning, the risk assessments for UAVs combining the collision methodology have also received widespread attention [5].
 Using the time rates of the bearing and collision core angles, [6] proposes a simplified model to calculate the probability of collisions for UAVs.
 Furthermore, taking the flight speed, flight direction and some environmental factors as inputs, [7] construct a more complicated deterministic model to calculate the safety flight bound for UAVs to avoid the potential conflict.
 Besides that, the Bayesian network is also a commonly used method to model the interdependencies between the failure modes and the external factors, and thus achieving the probabilistic risk assessment for UAVs [8].

 These above-mentioned methods provide various ideas with the UAVs risk assessment from different perspectives.
 However, they mainly consider the environment, personnel, and other external factors to conduct the risk assessment, while generally ignore the real-time status of UAVs themselves that affects flight safety heavily.
 In these above literature, the status of UAVs is either assumed to retain the normal during the flight period or represented by some static failure rates that are usually hard to obtain in practices.
 In such circumstances, the complex UAV is overly idealized and may bring about an inaccurate risk assessment.
 Therefore, our target is to propose a more systematic and objective framework considering the internal factors of UAVs, i.e., CM data and logical compositions, that can evaluate the UAVs’ hierarchical risk related to the status of their key component.